From 1915 to 2013, we were an Unincorporated Association. The Conference was governed by an Executive Council, and had Rules.

 9.5.3 Affiliated Members(comprising individuals (other than Vice-Presidents) and Leagues).

-9.6 Each Full Member shall be entitled to send two delegates to General Meetings of the Company only one of whom shall be entitled to vote.
+9.6 Each Full Member shall be entitled to send one delegate to General Meetings of the Company who may vote.

 9.7 The Vice-Presidents and Affiliated Members shall be entitled to attend and vote at General Meetings of the Company.